 Most of these people when they go on holidays to national parks, stay in resorts and camps in Rajasthan and Ladakh, the first thing they want in the evening is BONFIRE at any cost.
 They console their soul by saying – I am doing it for my family and that too only once a year, so it won’t ruin any forest.
 So many brochures of resorts and camps, almost all, boast of bonfire in the evening.
 And sadly, it’s the selling point.
-I had group of 10 Indian senior IT engineers from Dubai who came to spend a holiday onboard Taurus in Ladakh, and we had mentioned in their itinerary that there won’t be any bonfire.
+I had a group of 10 Indian senior IT engineers from Dubai who came to spend a holiday onboard Taurus in Ladakh, and we had mentioned in their itinerary that there won’t be any bonfire.
 And they felt as if they were starved of basics and deprived of the pleasure of holidays onboard Taurus – Indian’s best Overland Truck.
-One night was supposed to be in Nubra Valley in third party’s hired camp, the moment they reached a camp at Nubra they drank and danced around bonfire as if they had no eaten food for a week.
-If the educated want their fun then why poor should not burn wood for his survival.
+One night was supposed to be in Nubra Valley in third party’s hired camp, the moment they reached the camp they demanded bonfire and drank to glory and danced around bonfire as if they had not eaten food for a week.
+If the educated want their fun by burning wood then why poor should not burn wood for survival.
 It’s a shame on the educated travellers who demand bonfire as one of the main prerequisites for booking.

-In my views, bonfire is for pleasure and not for necessity, therefore it can be overlooked.
-Yes, if we still want some pleasure of fire in cold weather then let’s consider some other alternatives and substitutes for bonfire i.e. cowdung cakes, charcoal briquettes made of coconut shells, etc.
+In my views, bonfire on holidays is for pleasure only and not for necessity, therefore it can be avoided easily.
+Yes, if we still want some pleasure of fire in cold weather then let’s consider some other alternatives and substitutes for bonfire i.e. cowdung cakes, charcoal briquettes made of coconut shells, commercially grown wood, etc.

 WHY TO SAY ‘NO’ TO BONFIRE

-Everyone is aware that our greed and habits to seek comforts always first and at any cost have lead us to over exploit our natural resources and never felt its our duty to replenish it like a bank account.
+Nature has gifted us with enough wood but our greed and desire to seek comfort is always first and at any cost and this has lead us to over exploit our natural resources and never felt its our duty to replenish it like a bank account.
 We are quite oblivious of that fact that its slowly leading us to self-annihilation.
-Now, we are worried over the fast depleting jungles and these are disappearing at alarming speed, a matter of serious concern for the wise.
-Most of us are ignorant about the fact that wood is very scarce i.e. Rajasthan, Ladakh, etc. And bonfire is not at all a necessity for us, let’s leave that wood for the poor for their very basic survival.
+Now, we are worried over the fast depleting jungles and these are disappearing at alarming speed by the hour, a matter of serious concern for the wise.
+Most of us are ignorant about the fact that wood is already very scarce in Rajasthan, Ladakh, etc. And bonfire is not at all a necessity for us, let’s leave that wood for the poor for their very basic survival during harsh winters.

 I have heard many saying – we use only the dead wood fallen on the jungle floor.
 Let me make you aware that what you consider as dead-wood in the jungle, wood lying on ground, is not useless; it’s very much a significant component of recycling of the nutrients to maintain the ecosystem.
-The so called deadwood shelters small insects and micro-germs to breakdown and recycle the wood which has parted from trees etc.
+The so called deadwood shelters millions of small insects and micro-germs to breakdown and recycle the wood which has parted from trees etc.

 We at Green Dot Expeditions have never put our own selfish interests of business before the Our efforts towards Nature Conservation selflessly , we have lost money to push our concern about Bonfire but we have tried our best to ensure that bonfire issue is seriously taken by everyone on our camps and they go back with a new perception on the avoidable activity which can be their sincere contribution towards Nature Conservation.

-The bitter truth is that well-educated and those who have money do this just for fun and the poor who needs to survive is preached NOT to burn wood.
-And many resort and camp owners, especially who have been champions of NATURE CONSERVATION but when it comes to entertaining their own guests they all burn wood and what is shameful that wood is smuggled into their property in bullock-carts by poor tribals at night.
-And irony is that these tribals are forced to be part of ‘eco task force’ to preach villagers not to burn wood.
+The bitter truth is that well-educated and those who have money are arrogant and do this just for fun and the poor who needs to survive is preached NOT to burn wood at all.
+And many resort and camp owners, especially who have been champions of NATURE CONSERVATION but when it comes to entertaining their own guests they all burn wood and what is shameful that wood is smuggled into their properties in bullock-carts by these same poor tribals at night.
+And irony is that these tribals are forced to be part of ‘eco task force’ to preach villagers not to burn wood during the day.

 We don’t deny the pleasure of holiday to our guests by denying bonfire onboard Taurus – The Luxury Overland Truck.
-We instead enhance the pleasure by engaging them with other useful activities barbeque (double pleasure), cowdung burning, etc. And we offer them locations which are amazing and keep guests warm enough in their tents with hot water bottles and hot beverages from the kitchen, when we operate in Ladakh.
+We instead enhance the pleasure by engaging them with other Barbecue on a Secluded Beach (double pleasure), cowdung burning, etc. And we offer them locations which are amazing and keep guests warm enough in their tents with hot water bottles and hot beverages from the kitchen, when we operate in Ladakh.

 Let’s all be concerned towards ‘nature conservation’ it doesn’t need your money, its needs your concern only.

 Yes, there is one solution: if we have to burn wood then grow commercially those trees which are easy on environment i.e eucalyptus, popular, etc. And then it should be sold centrally, I mean should be regulated for bonfire in camps and resorts.
-But it will be a big challenge, still doable!
+But it will be a big challenge in India, still doable!